enku/gbp-notifications/README.md

 will be notified.
 Since `"albert"` has one notification method defined (email) that recipient will be notified via email.

+The wildcard is supported for machines and events, on subscriptions.
+So `*.build_pulled=albert` means "send a notification to `albert` when any machine receives a `build_pulled` event" and `babette.*=albert` means "send a notification to `albert` when any event is receive for the machine `babette`.
+The double-wildcard, `*.*=albert` does what you'd think.
+Notifications are only sent once per recipient (per notification method).

 The last lines are settings for the email notification method. gbp-notifications has support for multiple notification methods but currently only email is implemented.